-To better understand the anatomy and challenges of EU trade and external policy action, the RESPECT project proposes two events within the framework of the 2020 State of the Union conference.
+To better understand the anatomy and challenges of EU trade and external policy action, the RESPECT project is organising two events within the framework of the The State of the Union conference in 2020.

 Trade Policy and the EU: Conflict or Cooperation?

 Trade policy has been in the news frequently since the United States decided in 2017 to use tariffs as an instrument to pressure countries to reform their economic policies.
 This is not just a US affair – globally, governments are increasingly making use of trade-related policies, especially subsidies, to bolster domestic production and exports.
 In the European Union, many member states use national export credit and trade promotion agencies to support exports.
 The trade panel will focus on factors shaping the use of trade policy instruments in a world dominated by global value chain-based specialisation and on the implications for the redesigning of international cooperation.

 Realising Europe’s Soft Power in External Cooperation and Trade